 Facing Housing Challenges?

-Finding the perfect rental for you and your furry kids can be a challenge, especially if you own a breed that’s typically restricted.
-Following are some suggestions to help your landlord accept your pet:
+Finding housing for you and your furry kids can be a challenge, especially if you own a breed that’s typically restricted.
+Below are some suggestions to help your landlord accept your pet:

 Socialize your pets!